Optimizing the Network Topology of a Linear Reservoir Computer: System Model and Reservoir Dynamics

 \subsection{Optimization}

-Having established the relationships between the errors and their formulations, we now propose an optimization framework to minimize the error of the linear reservoir computer by identifying an optimal set of eigenvalues $\lambda_i$ in Eqs.\ \eqref{decoupled_RC} and \eqref{individual reservior}.
-The primary goal of this procedure is to find these eigenvalues along with the parameter $\kappa$ that jointly minimizes both the training and testing errors.
+Having established the relationships between the errors \eqref{err_rel}, we now propose an optimization framework to minimize the error of the linear reservoir computer by identifying an optimal set of eigenvalues $\lambda_i$ in Eqs.\ \eqref{decoupled_RC} and \eqref{individual reservior}.
+The primary goal of this procedure is to find these eigenvalues along with the output weights $\pmb{\kappa}$ that jointly minimizes the training error, as we explain below.

 From \eqref{transfer_f} we see that each mode acts as a low-pass filter.
 Thus, we require the cut-off frequencies to exceed the maximum frequency present in the input signal.
 From Eq.\ \eqref{transfer_f}, each mode has cut-off frequency $\omega_{c,i} = \gamma (1-\lambda_i)$.
 Hence, we impose $\omega_{c,i} > \omega_{\max} = \max_k \omega_k$ for all $i$, which yields the condition